o1egl/govatar/README.md

 ![GOvatar image](files/avatars.jpg)

-## Overview

-GOvatar is an avatar generator writen in GO
+GOvatar is an avatar generation library writen in GO

 ## Install